-UMD faculty and students will partner with Capital One research scientists in 2018 to study machine learning, data analytics and cybersecurity using diverse perspectives, technologies and applications.
-This new FIRE stream will allow students who have interest in these fields to start tackling critical challenges in these important areas of research.
+In 2018, the stream will explore the state-of-art techniques in machine learning, data analytics and cybersecurity using recently developed perspectives, technologies and applications.
+This new FIRE stream will allow students who have interest in these fields to start tackling the critical challenges in our world with hands-on training, peer mentorship, and collaborative research.

-Potential Research Question - Fraudulent Activity DetectionDetection of fraudulent activity in commercial transactions presents a significant opportunity potentially worth billions of dollars per year.
-Creating automated systems that can detect fraud is a potential natural machine learning problem.
-Given historical transaction data, can we design an algorithm that learns to detect fraudulent transactions?
+Machine Learning for Cybercrime and Fraud DetectionDetection of fraudulent activity in commercial transactions presents a significant opportunity potentially worth billions of dollars per year.
+Creating automated systems that can detect fraud is a natural machine learning problem.
+However, shifts in user behavior over time can create biases in the predictions that they make.
+A cybercriminal could potentially generate adversarial sequences to avoid flagging future transactions as fraudulent.
+Given historical transaction data, can we design an algorithm that learns to robustly detect fraudulent transactions?